Semi-prorepresentability of formal moduli problems and equivariant structures: Formal moduli problem revisited

-\begin{prop} The category $\calg_k$ of dglas over $k$ possesses a combinatorial model category structure where \begin{enumerate} \item[($W$)] A map of cdgas $f: \mathfrak{g}_* \rightarrow\mathfrak{g}_*'$ is a weak equivalence if and only if it is a quasi-isomorphism of chain complexes. \item[($F$)] A map of cdgas $f: \mathfrak{g}_* \rightarrow \mathfrak{g}_*'$ is a fibration if and only if it is degree-wise surjective. \end{enumerate} \end{prop} The same construction as in the case of dglas gives us the associated $\infty$-category $\Calg_k$ of $\calg_k$.
+\begin{prop} The category $\calg_k$ of dgLas over $k$ possesses a combinatorial model category structure where \begin{enumerate} \item[($W$)] A map of cdgas $f: A \rightarrow A'$ is a weak equivalence if and only if it is a quasi-isomorphism of cochain complexes. \item[($F$)] A map of cdgas $f: A \rightarrow A'$ is a fibration if and only if it is degree-wise surjective. \end{enumerate} \end{prop} The same construction as in the case of dgLas gives us the associated $\infty$-category $\Calg_k$ of $\calg_k$.
 Let us denote by $\cdga_k$ the full sub-category of $\calg_k$ consisting of cdgas $A$ with an additional augmented map $A\rightarrow k$.
 This sub-category inherits a combinatorial model category structure from $\calg_k$, which permits us to talk about its corresponding $\infty$-category, denoted by $\cdg_k$.
-Finally, we introduce a sub-category of $\cdg_k$, on which formal moduli problems are defined. \begin{defi} A commutative differential graded augmented $k$-algebra $A \in \cdg_k$ is said to be artinian if the three following conditions hold: \begin{enumerate} \item[(1)] The cohomology groups $H^{n}(A)=0$ for $n$ positive and for $n$ sufficiently negative. \item[(2)] All cohomology groups $H^{n}(A)$ are of finite dimension over $k$. \item[(3)] $H^0(A)$ is a local artinian ring with maximal ideal $\mathfrak{m}$ and the morphism is an isomorphism. \end{enumerate} We denote the full sub-category of $\cdg_k$ consisting of artinian commutative differential graded augmented $k$-algebras by $\dg_k$. \end{defi}
+Finally, we introduce a sub-category of $\cdg_k$, on which formal moduli problems are defined. \begin{defi} A commutative differential graded augmented $k$-algebra $A \in \cdg_k$ is said to be artinian if the three following conditions hold: \begin{enumerate} \item[(1)] The cohomology groups $H^{n}(A)=0$ for $n$ positive and for $n$ sufficiently negative. \item[(2)] All cohomology groups $H^{n}(A)$ are of finite dimension over $k$. \item[(3)] $H^0(A)$ is a local artinian ring with maximal ideal $\mathfrak{m}$ and the morphism is an isomorphism. \end{enumerate} We denote the full sub-category of $\cdg_k$ consisting of artinian commutative differential graded augmented $k$-algebras by $\dg_k$.
+A morphism $A\rightarrow A'$ in $\dg_k$ is said to be small if the induced morphism $H^0(A)\rightarrow H^0(A')$ is surjective. \end{defi}

-\subsection{Chevalley-Eilenberg complex of dglas and Koszul duality}
+\subsection{Chevalley-Eilenberg complex of dgLas and Koszul duality}